Information about software packages installed on the ICHEC systems.

 ulimit -c 0

 g09 < input.gjf > output.log

 For jobs on Stoney use ppn=8.

-Gaussian jobs on Stokes and Stoney are run via shared memory (without Linda) on a single compute node.
-Users should specify 12 processes in their input file for Stokes:
+Gaussian jobs on Fionn and Stoney are run via shared memory (without Linda) on a single compute node.
+Users should specify 24 processes in their input file for Fionn:

 or the following for Stoney:

-The Gaussian module sets the GAUSS_SCRDIR to the correct location so there is no need to set it manually.
+The Gaussian module sets the GAUSS_SCRDIR to the correct location or redefined to local SSDs in the pbs script as is the case for Fionn outlined above.
 Jobs can use very large RWF files as the scratch space is provided by a large high-performance shared volume.